 Naturally, many bicycle riders are very concerned with what kinds of injuries are most common when it comes to riding a bike and how they may be able to pay for medical care if they were to become injured.
 While skinned knees or sprains are common, they’re not life-threatening.
 One of the worst injuries you can sustain as a bicycle rider is a head injury.
 Even the safest of bicyclists can still get head injuries and it is important to understand what steps you should take when this happens.
-When you believe that someone else is liable for your injuries, you should not hesitate to reach out to a lawyer you can count on, like one from Glotzer & Leib, LLP.

 Are head injuries common for bicycle riders?

 Yes.
 Unfortunately, even as one of the most dangerous injuries they are also the most common.
 One out of three bicyclists who are injured (in a non-fatal way) suffers from a brain injury.
 That’s 33% of all injured bicyclists.
 At such a high number, it should be extremely common for bicyclists to file personal injury claims with the help of an attorney, such as a bicycle accident attorney.

 It’s easy to assume that a head injury is a head injury and there aren’t many varieties.
 However, there are different types that a person can sustain and depending on the circumstances surrounding the bicycle accident–whether you were wearing a helmet, what kind of vehicle hit you, what angle it hit you at, and how fast it was going–you may sustain a minor, moderate, or severe head injury.

 - Skull fractures.
 Skull fractures happen when an object is hit against the skull or the skull hits an object upon impact.
 The skull may fracture leaving depressions or cracks.